PostDocJS/postdoc/README.md

 `postdoc` will run a `sphinx-build xml` command which will generate some xml files in the build directory.
 Once the xml files are available `postdoc` will parse them and generate equivalent html files.

+**Something went wrong?**

-In case `postdoc build-sphinx` command failed make sure the follwing apply to your python project as well.
+In case `postdoc build-sphinx` command failed make sure the follwing applies to your python project as well.

 Usually, setup for sphinx documentation has the following structure: